Do you think I care whether Zarkowi is in a new video wearing new balance sneakers?

 Guards won't torture him.

-Democrat Senator Joe Biden is hoping that he gets tortured.
+The only reason I care, Democrat Senator Joe Biden is hoping that he gets tortured.

 Well, Joe Biden probably never been in a jail.

-Some brand new super secure place.
+Some brand new, super secure place.

-So uh I all that's neither here nor there.
+So all that's neither here nor there.

 I'm just telling you that the Democrat Senator Joe Biden is hoping he gets tortured in there.